marzzelo/st_experimental/README.md

 3. Install necessary packages: `pip install -r requirements.txt`

 ## Usage
-1. Start the server: `python app.py`
+1. Start the server: `python -m streamlit run .\lab.py`
 2. Open your web browser and navigate to `http://localhost:5000`
 3. You can now interact with the system, add inventory items, track usage, and automate restocking routines.
 For more details, please refer to the user manual included in the project documentation.

+### Para solucionar error "Error on ghost text request: FetchError: The pending stream has been canceled (caused by: self signed certificate in certificate chain)" en Github Copilot:
+$env:NODE_TLS_REJECT_UNAUTHORIZED="0"
+code .